Why SMART Goals Work Better Than Regular Goals

 - Easily discouraged when progress feels unclear

-SMART goals change that internal experience by replacing uncertainty with clarity.
-And when clarity is present, there’s simply less mental friction to deal with.
+SMART goals improve that experience by replacing uncertainty with clarity.
+And when you have clarity, there’s simply less mental friction standing in your way.

-Instead of constantly questioning what to do or whether it’s working, you’re able to focus on execution — and that shift alone makes the process feel much more manageable.
+Instead of constantly wondering what to do next or whether you’re making progress, you can focus your energy on execution — and that shift alone can make the entire process feel much more manageable.

 One Hidden Benefit: Identity Reinforcement

-Every time you complete a SMART goal, you reinforce identity.
+Every time you complete a SMART goal, you strengthen your identity.

 For example: